-The Livingston County Jail staffs a Registered Nurse seven days a week.
+The Livingston County Jail contract with Primecare Medical and is staffed seven days a week.
 Any inmate wishing to see the nurse for medical reasons can do so on request.
-The nurse will handle all routine medical problems and will consult the jail physician at his/her discretion.
+On duty medical Consists of LPNs, RNs NPs and MDs .

 Emergencies will be handled at the direction of the facility superintendent, deputy superintendent, or shift supervisor.

 Dental care is limited to serious dental problems.
-Action taken will be at the discretion of the jail dentist.
-If an inmate needs dental attention, the staff should be contacted.
+Action taken will be at the discretion of the Medical Staff.

 Mental Health Services

-The Livingston County Department of Mental Health will provide psychiatric and psychological counseling.
+The Livingston County Department of Mental Health along with Primecare Medical will provide psychiatric and psychological counseling.
 There is a Licensed Mental Health Therapist on staff at the jail five days per week.
 Inmates who need these services should contact the providers or in an emergency housing unit deputies.

 Religious services will be held as follows:

 - Nondenominational bible study will be held every Tuesday and Thursday evening

 - Sunday services will be held every Sunday at 3 p.m.

 Alcohol / Substance Abuse Counseling

 Alcoholics Anonymous (AA) meetings are held each Tuesday evening from.
 The Livingston County Council on Alcoholism will be available for counseling and will visit the jail two days a week.
 Requests should be made to the area staff officer.

 Youths 21 years and younger without a high school diploma are required to attend educational classes during the regular school year.
 A staff officer will contact all eligible inmates.